automadcms/automad-standard-v2/docs/naming-conventions.md

 ## PHP Files

-The names of templates in the root of this repository as well as block-templates in the `blocks/` directory are exposed to the UI.
+The names of templates in the root of this repository as well as block-templates in the `blocks/` and `snippets/` directories are exposed to the UI.
 The character `_` is used to identify whitespace.
 Therefore, unlike the naming convention for other PHP files, these files must be named using snake casing.
 This allows the Dashboard to convert filenames into a human-readable form, such as `masonry_large.php` being displayed as `Masonry Large`.

 All other PHP files in an Automad theme that are not exposed to the UI should follow the standard camelCasing style.